-This book contains the basic information you need to complete your 2022 federal income tax return.
+This book contains the basic information you need to complete your 2023 federal income tax return.
 It gives special attention to several forms and schedules and the sections of each form most relevant to ministers.
-The companion resource-Federal Reporting

-Requirements for Churches-helps churches comply with their federal tax reporting requirements.
+The companion resource-the 2024 Federal Reporting Requirements for Churches-helps churches comply with their federal tax reporting requirements throughout the year ahead.